RasmusKnothNielsen/Code_examples_Construction_3sem/11._Design_Patterns_Observer_pattern_Flyweight/Flyweight_Pattern/Notes.md

     java.lang.Integer#valueOf(int) (also Boolean, Byte, Character, Short, Long and BigDecimal)

 ###Identification:
-Flyweight can be recognized by a creation method that returns cached objects instead of creating new.
+Flyweight can be recognized by a creation method that returns cached objects instead of creating new ones.

 ###Example.
 Trees in a forest